 During your visit to the beautiful city of Hoi An, I highly recommend you take a few hours to escape the center and explore a bit more of the countryside.
-Full of lush green fields, roaming water buffalos and locals hard at work making a living, it is a stark contrast to what you might be used to back at home.
+Full of lush green fields, roaming water buffalos, and locals hard at work making a living, it is a stark contrast to what you might be used to back at home.
 It is the perfect contrast to the bustling Vietnamese streets which lay a few hundred meters away.

 Tra Que Vegetable Village: Everything You Need To Know Before Visiting

 - How To Get To Tra Que Village

 - About Tra Que Vegetable Village

 - Where To Stay Near Tra Que

 - What To Do At Tra Que Vegetable Village